Towards Realistic Zero-Shot Classification via Self Structural Semantic Alignment: Methodology

 \para{Voting.} Given the semantic cluster results $\Gamma$, we compute a vocabulary voting distribution matrix $M \in \mathbf{R}^{K \times |\mathcal{W}|}$, where $M_{k,j}$ represents the normalized frequency of the prototype of category $w_j$ being the nearest neighbor to all instances in the $k$-th cluster.
 Specifically, it is computed as

-where $\mathbb{I}$ is an indicator function, and $|\Gamma_k|$ denotes the size of the $k$-th cluster.
-Rather than naively assigning each cluster the argmax from the vocabulary, we assign the top-$m$ frequent words to each cluster as potential candidates which are treated equally.
-It indicates that for each row $M_k=(M_{k,j})_{j=1}^{|\mathcal{W}|}$, we maintain the highest $m$ elements as 1 and others as 0.
+where $\mathbb{I}$ is an indicator function, and $|\Gamma_k|$ denotes the size of the $k$-th cluster. $M$ is cluster-wise and vocabulary-wise normalized, with $||M||_1=1$.
+Rather than naively assigning each cluster to the argmax prototype in the vocabulary, we keep the top-$m$ frequent words for each cluster as potential candidates which are treated equally.
+For each row $M_k=(M_{k,j})_{j=1}^{|\mathcal{W}|}$, we set all entries but the highest $m$ ones as 0.

 Nonetheless, the initial clustering and voting may introduce noise, leading to low-quality pseudo-labels.
 To mitigate this issue, we iteratively refine the previous clusters based on the current voting outcomes.
-In particular, we utilize the Hungarian matching~\cite{hungarian} for textual embeddings and clusters to establish a prototype for each cluster.
+In particular, we utilize the Hungarian matching~\cite{hungarian} for textual embeddings and clusters to align each cluster with a single prototype.
 Subsequently, we reassign the image embeddings, using these prototypes as the updated cluster centers~\cite{scd}.
-Additional details are provided in our appendix C.
+Additional details are provided in our Appendix C.

-\para{Prompting.} Through our empirical studies, we observed that CLIP's representation struggles to differentiate nuanced candidates effectively.
+\para{Prompting.} Through our empirical studies, we observed that CLIP representation struggles to differentiate nuanced candidates effectively.
 This observation spurred our efforts to refine the embeddings of textual candidates.
-We speculate that the challenge in distinguishing fine-grained options arises from the presence of noisy or imprecise image-caption alignments during CLIP's pre-training.
+We speculate that the challenge in distinguishing fine-grained options arises from the presence of noisy or ambiguous image-caption alignments during CLIP pre-training.

-To address this, our approach is to enhance the basic CLIP prompts by accentuating the subtle semantic differences.
-We do this by integrating auxiliary textual knowledge drawn from a large language model, renowned for its expertise in knowledge retrieval~\cite{gpt-3, gpt3-vqa}.

-To achieve this, we feed $m$ candidate category words from the $k$-th cluster into the LLM prompt template, each accompanied by their specific definition.
-Furthermore, to extract nuanced visual attributes from the LLM, we append an instruction to the main prompt, directing the model to emphasize and describe these specific attributes.
-Our prompt template is structured as follows:
+To address this challenge, our approach is to enhance the conventional CLIP prompts by accentuating the subtle semantic differences.
+We achieve this by integrating auxiliary textual knowledge drawn from LLMs, which are effective in knowledge retrieval~\cite{gpt-3, gpt3-vqa}.
+Specifically, we feed $m$ candidate category words of the $k$-th cluster into a single LLM prompt template, each accompanied by their specific definition.
+Then, we add an instruction to the prompt to extract nuanced visual attributes of each category from the LLM.
+Our prompt template is structured as: